soorajdmg/TEDxCusat/README.md

 ## 🤝 Contributing

-We welcome contributions to make Clara even smarter and more efficient!
-Here’s how you can help:
+Here’s how to contribute efficiently:

 1. Fork the Project.
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).